LorenzoDallOlio/BRAQUE/README.md

 ## Installation

+Download the requirements.txt file from Github (https://github.com/LorenzoDallOlio/BRAQUE/).
-to download and use braque we suggest making it in a separate enviroment, install pip and then run
+To download and use braque we suggest making it in a separate enviroment, install pip and then run

 ```
+pip install -r requirements.txt
 pip install -i https://test.pypi.org/simple/ braque
 ```
 to download the latest version of BRAQUE